Take your instinct by the reins

 Why doesn’t Italy bolt?
 Lots of reasons, most of them identity related.
 Also, let’s not underestimate the power of cheap money to keep the puppet-masters of the Italian State in a Germany-centric system.
 The system may fail Italy as a whole, but if you’re pulling the strings of the State and can borrow 10-year money at 2.5% to keep your vita nice and dolce … well, let’s keep dancing.

 Still, nothing focuses the electoral mind like the economic equivalent of losing a major war.
 At some point in the not so distant future there will be an anti-Euro realigning election in Italy.
-And that will wake the Red King.

 In the meantime, Draghi will go forward with his ABS purchase scheme, a brilliant theory that will deliver frustratingly slim results quarter after quarter after quarter.
 Until the politics of growth are embraced outside of Germany, European banks will remain reticent to lend growth capital to small and medium enterprises.
 Until the politics of growth are embraced outside of Germany, large enterprises with plenty of cash and access to cheap loans will remain reticent to invest growth capital.
 Maybe a little M&A, sure, but no new factories, no organic expansion, no grand hiring plans.
 The thing is, Draghi knows that he’s pushing on a string with the ABS program and that growth won’t return until the fundamental political dynamic changes in France in Italy, which is why he is calling both countries out by name to institute “structural reforms”.
 But in typical European fashion this entire debate is Mandarin vs. Mandarin, with almost all of the proposals focused on regulatory reform rather than something that must be hashed out through popular legislation.
 So long as economic policy reform is imposed from above … so long as we are engaged in modern-day analogs of Soviet Five-Year Plans … I believe we will remain stuck in what I call the Entropic Ending – a long gray slog of disappointing but not catastrophic aggregate economic growth.
 That’s not a terrible environment for stocks, certainly not for bonds, and the alternative – economic reform based on the hurly-burly of popular politics, is almost certain to be a wild ride that markets hate.
 But to get back to what we need (real growth) rather than what we want (higher stock prices) this is what it’s going to take.
 Elections always matter, but in the Golden Age of the Central Banker they matter even more.